linode/docs/docs/guides/networking/ssh/connect-to-server-over-ssh-on-windows/index.md

 1. Ensure you have a Linux server with an SSH server (like OpenSSH) installed.
 Most Linux distributions have an SSH server preinstalled.
 If you wish to deploy a new server, follow the [Getting Started](/docs/getting-started/) guide to create a Linode.

-1. If using Windows 10, install any pending updates to ensure you are running the latest version of Windows.
+1. If using Windows 10, install any pending updates to ensure you are running the latest version of Windows before you enable an ssh.

 ## Open the Terminal

 On your local Windows computer, open the terminal application you wish to use.
-The terminal allows you to access your operating system's shell environment and run programs through the command line.
+The terminal allows you to access your operating system's shell environment and run the ssh command on Windows.

 - [PowerShell - Windows 10](#powershell---windows-10): This is the easiest method for most people using a Windows 10 computer.
 - [Windows Subsystem for Linux - Windows 10](#windows-subsystem-for-linux-wsl---windows-10): This requires quite a few more installation and configuration steps, but may be a better option for those who prefer working within a Linux command-line.